1 Peter 3:1

 Corresponding to that, baptism now saves you—not the removal of dirt from the flesh, but an appeal to God for a good conscience—through the resurrection of Jesus Christ,

-(a) Baptism now saves you.
+(b) Baptism now saves you.
 The baptism that saves is the baptism done to every believer by the Holy Spirit.
-This is not a reference to water baptism or any kind of baptism other than the one baptism that truly counts (Eph.
+The moment you came to Jesus, you were baptized, or placed, into his body by the Holy Spirit (1 Cor.
+12:12–13).
+This is the one baptism that counts (Eph.
 4:5).
-The moment you came to Jesus, you were baptized or placed into his body by the Holy Spirit (1 Cor.
-12:12–13).
 See entry for Baptism.

-The moment you put your faith in the risen Lord, you received the baptism that saves.
-Your old man was buried with Christ and you were instantly raised and seated with him in heavenly places (Eph.
+(c) Appeal.
+The original word (eperotema) means inquiry or question.
+It can also mean earnest seeking or demand.
+It does not mean answer or pledge (as some translations have it).
+When we make a sincere appeal for salvation – “God, have mercy on me” – God responds with an immediate action.
+He baptizes us into Christ’s death and raises us with Christ and seats us in heavenly places (Eph.
 2:6).
 “We have been buried with him through baptism into death, so that as Christ was raised from the dead through the glory of the Father, so we too might walk in newness of life” (Rom.
 6:4).

 The Grace Commentary is a work in progress with new content added regularly.
 Sign up for occasional updates below.
 Got something to say?
 Please use the Feedback page.
 To report typos or broken links on this page, please use the comment form below.

 - 1 Peter 3:1

 - 1 Peter 3:3